andrewdavidmackenzie/flow/docs/running/stdio.md

 and will not be added back to the ready list for re-execution.

 ### Standard Output & Standard Error
-The `flowruntime` provides functions to send output to STDOUT/STDERR.
+`context` provides functions to send output to STDOUT/STDERR.
 This output is printed on stdout or stderr of the process that executed the `cargo run -p flowc` or `flowc` command to execute the flow.